 The campaign began with local artists who created a series of one-off neighborhood geofilters – designed in their own style and matching the limited edition sneaker designs that were being showcased on launch day.

 We then dropped them in key city locations in the lead up to the store opening.
 Not only was each geofilter designed as a sharable, locally inspired piece of digital art, it was also a ticket to opening day when saved to Snapchat memories.

 SnapAds and targeted content let local sneakerheads know about the artist collab, and challenged them to hit the neighborhoods and discover the geofilters in the run up to launch day.

-Over 17,000 local sneaker lovers spent a whopping 486 hours engaging with the content and geofilters, ensuring PUMALab’s opening weekend beat all expectations in terms of footfall and sales.
+Over 17,000 local sneaker lovers spent more than 486 hours engaging with the content and geofilters, ensuring PUMALab’s opening weekend beat all expectations in terms of footfall and sales.
 The store sold out of the ltd edition artist collab on the first day of launch, beating targets by a full four weeks.
 Since it opened, the Detroit location has continued to be PUMA’s best performing PUMALab store across the country – outperforming even their Times Square flagship Lab.

 Special thanks goes to artists Mr Kiji and Nick Jaskey as well as our partners at Adnauseum.

 sell out of ltd edition kicks